-To our Home Buyers, Home Sellers, and Real Estate Professionals who celebrate Christmas, we at HomeQT wish you a very merry Christmas with peace and goodwill to all.
+To our home buyers and sellers who celebrate Christmas, we at HomeQT wish you a very merry Christmas with peace and goodwill to all.

 We are happy to think of the families who were able to sell their home this holiday season through a pocket listing at HomeQT without the inevitable disruptions that a for sale listing in the MLS can cause.